Here is an article published in the Sydney Morning Herald in December 2013

 One Saturday in October 1996, Mark Ilich and his wife Rosemary did something they would regret for the rest of their lives.
 They attended the Newtown Festival.
 It was a warm spring day and the festival, in Sydney’s inner west, was busy with music and people.
-Together with their daughter Undila, who was six, and their three-year-old son, Abraham, Mark and Rose wandered about, then sat down on a patch of grass in front of the stage, where various acts were playing.
+Together with their daughter Undila, who was six, and their three-year-old son, David, Mark and Rose wandered about, then sat down on a patch of grass in front of the stage, where various acts were playing.

 Mark, now 53, is originally from New Zealand, but moved to Australia in 1984.
 A glazier and professional musician, he is contagiously optimistic and compulsively friendly.
 Rose is more reserved, but highly curious.
 She grew up in Spain and Paris and speaks several languages.
 They describe themselves as “idealistic”.
 “We have always been interested in trying to come back to what seemed like a more natural, sustainable, fulfilling way of life,” Rose tells me.

 On that day in 1996, however, the couple were at a crossroads.
 They had just returned from two years in Spain during which they had struggled to find work.
 Now they were back in Sydney, living in an apartment in Coogee that belonged to Mark’s brother.
 “We weren’t exactly desperate, but we were at a loose end,” Rose says.
 “We were hungry to make friends, to have a stable social life.
 I’d come to the conclusion that I didn’t care who people were, I was just going to take them as they are.”

 After a while on the grass, Mark got up to walk around.
 Half an hour later he returned, clutching a pamphlet entitled A Brotherhood of Man.
 A friendly woman in a long dress with long hair had given it to him, saying, “You look like you need a home.”